AjinkyaGhatol/calculator-behavior-2/addition.md

   and I press equal
   Then calculator will subtract two numbers.
 Output for given user input: -1

-## Scenario: First operand is negative and second operand is positive.
+## Scenario: First operand is negative and second operand is positive

   Given Calculator is turned on. ( user input: -7+6=)